openebs/openebs/README.md

 ## Monthly Community Meetings
 The community meetings are usually held monthly on the last thursday of the month at 14:00 UTC. <BR>
 The meeting is currently held on google meet: https://meet.google.com/oaa-fycu-vsq <BR>
-Next meeting is scheduled for **8th Aug 2024 at 14:00 UTC**. <BR>
-Please check the invite for up-to-date information.
+Please check https://calendar.app.google/TBQthr3oW42uyJqz5 for the upcoming schedule.

 <BR>